How to Mount Scope on AR 15: Step-by-Step Guide for Accuracy

 Let’s walk through the process step by step, so your AR-15 is ready for precise, reliable shooting.

-Why Mounting Your Scope Properly Matters
+Why Mounting Your Scope Properly Matters?

 Many shooters underestimate the importance of a well-mounted scope.
 A loose or misaligned optic causes poor accuracy, inconsistent zero, and even damage to your rifle or optic.
 When the scope is not properly attached, every shot can shift the optic slightly, leading to frustration and wasted ammunition.